mattvenn/piffin/reaction_timer/lesson-5.md

 Students learn:

-* To plan a program by analysing a problem and using pseudo code.
+* To plan a program by analysing a problem and using pseudo code,
-* Commenting code is useful as a development aid.
+* Commenting code is useful as a development aid,
-* To use the `random` library
+* To use the `random` library,
+* To use the `break` keyword to break out of a loop.

 # Resources